- Most of us intellectually understand that the only moment we have in life is this very one. That is it.

 Commitment to change is one thing but sticking with it is challenging.
 One way to help yourself along is to bite off small bits at a time and proactively make the choices all day long.
 It will become a habit and your norm.
 A starting point is repeatedly asking yourself a simple question, “Who do I choose to be today?”

-Last Tuesday morning, I woke up feeling low, having just completed eight straight 15-hour workdays.
-As I lay there exhausted, I reviewed my choices: either (1) stay in bed feeling sorry for myself; or (2) give thanks for the opportunity to help so many patients during the week, pat myself on the back for how well things went, and meet my work-out group at the gym.
+One morning I woke up feeling low, having just completed eight straight 15-hour workdays, including a long weekend.
+As I lay there exhausted on a Tuesday morning, I reviewed my choices: either 1) stay in bed feeling sorry for myself; or 2) give thanks for the opportunity to help so many patients during the week, be grateful for how well the week went, and meet my work-out group early at the gym.
 I chose the second alternative.
-I got up, worked out, and then went in to the office and gave 100% to the next patient and to my staff.
-I’m not saying it was easy; but it certainly turned out to be a great day.
+I got up, worked out, went into the office, and gave 100% to each patient and my staff.
+I’m not saying it was easy; but it turned out to be a great day.

-Choosing to move on is a daily, sometimes minute-by-minute decision.
-It is also the farthest thing from “positive thinking.”
+Proactively choosing how to experience your day is the farthest thing from “positive thinking.”
 No one is asking you to pretend to be happy when you are coping with a difficult situation, especially your ongoing pain.
-On the contrary, you need to be aware of the depth of your frustration before you can choose to live a full and productive life with or without pain.
-Positive substitution—filling your life with positive experiences— is a major contributor to neurological reprogramming.
-Changing your story-reframing
+On the contrary, you must be aware of the depth of your frustration before you can choose to live a full and productive life with or without pain – or decide to enjo.
+Positive substitution—filling your life with positive experiences— is the essence of neurological reprogramming.

 A Tough Beginning